d-montgomery/clotFoam/README.md

 ```

 ## Tutorial cases
-The clotFoam download comes with a tutorial for simulating platelet mediated coagulation in a 2D \[240,60] micron rectangle.
-The injury length is set to 90 microns, centered in the middle of the bottom wall of the vessel.
-To run this simulation, navigate back to the main clotFoam directory, then to the tutorials/rectangle2D directory:
+The clotFoam download comes with two tutorials for simulating platelet mediated coagulation.
+The rectangle2D case simulates thrombosis in a 2D \[240,60] micron rectangle with an injury length of 90 microns, centered in the middle of the bottom wall of the vessel.
+The Hjunction3D case simulates hemostasis in an H-shaped micro fluidic device as described in Schoeman et al.  In both cases, the parameters for the simulation can be edited in the $FOAM_CASE/constan/inputParameters file, and in the $FOAM_CASE/system/controlDict file.
+To run either of these simulations, navigate back to the main clotFoam directory, then to the desired tutorial directory.
+For example tutorials/rectangle2D:

 ```
 $ cd ../tutorials/rectangle2D